googleapis/gapic-generator/DEVELOPMENT.md

 ## Note On Gradle Daemon

-Gradle bugs you to configure it's daemon to speed up build time.
-If you follow this hint, be careful that the daemon may not reload plugin and related code you may just have changed.
+Gradle bugs you to configure its daemon to speed up build time.
+If you follow this hint, be careful that the daemon may not reload the plugin and related code you may just have changed.
 Don't use the daemon during plugin development, or restart it with `./gradlew --stop` when needed.